On a Curious Biconditional Involving Divisors of Odd Perfect Numbers

-{\bf Abstract:} Let $\sigma(x)$ be the sum of the divisors of $x$.
-If $N$ is odd and $\sigma(N) = 2N$, then the odd perfect number $N$ is said to be given in Eulerian form if $N = {q^k}{n^2}$ where $q$ is prime with $q \equiv k \equiv 1 \pmod 4$ and $\gcd(q,n) = 1$.
-In this note, we show that if the smallest prime factor $u$ of $N$ satisfies $u \geq 5$, then the inequality $q < n$ holds. \\ {\bf Keywords:} Sorli's conjecture, odd perfect number, abundancy index. \\ {\bf AMS Classification:} 11A05, 11J25, 11J99.
+{\bf Abstract:} We investigate the implications of a curious biconditional involving divisors of odd perfect numbers, if Dris conjecture that $q^k < n$ holds, where $q^k n^2$ is an odd perfect number with Euler prime $q$.
+We then show that this biconditional holds unconditionally.
+Lastly, we prove that the inequality $q<n$ holds unconditionally. \\ {\bf Keywords:} Odd perfect number, abundancy index, deficiency. \\ {\bf AMS Classification:} 11A25.